l1n-dev/Dell-Inspiron-14-5490-OpenCore/README.md

 Security lock

 Partially working:
 ~Sidecar (Connects 50% of the time)~
  See Fixed section.

 Not working:
 Microphone (Intel SST)
 Headphone jack input (Realtek issue)
 Disable NVIDIA GPU with SSDT (Freezes 10 seconds after login)
 Trackpad with SSDT-GPI0 (Trackpad OS Checking) SSDT-XOSI works fine though.
-Fingerprint (Appears after USB Map but doesn't work, can be passed through to VMware Windows VM)
+Fingerprint (Appears after USB Map but doesn't work in macOS, can be passed through to VMware Windows VM)
 Windows Dual-boot (SSDT-XOSI conflict)

 Note: The serial number in `Platforminfo > Generic` is blanked out.
 You can generate a serial with [GenSMBIOS.](https://github.com/corpnewt/GenSMBIOS)